TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 You agree to indemnify, defend and hold harmless the .COM Registry Operator, VeriSign, Inc., and its directors, officers, employees, agents, and affiliates from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses arising out of or relating to the Registered Name holder's domain name registration.

-**16\. provisions specific to all Donuts TLD registrations: **.bike. .camera. .clothing. .estate. .equipment. . .gallery. .graphics. .guru. .holdings. .lighting. .photography. .plumbing. .singles. .ventures****
+**16\. provisions specific to all Donuts TLD registrations: **.bike. .camera. .clothing. .construction. .contractors. .diamonds. .directory. .enterprises. .estate. .equipment;  .gallery. .graphics. .guru. .holdings. .kitchen. .land. .lighting. .photography. .plumbing. .singles. .technology. .tips. .today. .ventures. .voyage****

 You shall, within thirty days of demand, indemnify, defend and hold harmless the Registry, Donuts’ service providers, Registrar and their respective affiliates and subsidiaries, as well as each of their respective owners, directors, managers, officers, employees, contractors, service providers and agents from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses (including on appeal), arising out of or relating in any way to your domain name registration, including, without limitation, the use, registration, extension, renewal, deletion, and/or transfer thereof and/or the violation of any applicable terms or conditions governing the registration.
 You shall not enter into any settlement or compromise of any such indemnifiable claim without our prior written consent, which consent shall not be unreasonably withheld.
 This indemnification obligation shall survive the termination or expiration of the Agreement for any reason.